 Evina looked at himself in the mirror.
-He looked strong, bold and brave in the black suit but he felt afraid and weak.
+He looked strong, bold, and brave in the black suit, but he felt afraid and weak.
 There wasn't a reasonable way to escape this Mr. M. His luck couldn't save him from the Micromanager.
 It couldn't save him from the chairman.
 It couldn't save him from the man in his dreams or whoever the president was.
-So why should he trust luck now?
+So, how could he trust luck now?

-No matter what Operation D.R. is, we wouldn't ever stop it no matter what we trick ourselves into believing.
+No matter what Operation D.R. is, we won't ever stop it, no matter what we trick ourselves into believing.
 Mr. M probably knows that we're toons.
 He's just a simple lure into a more elaborate trap.
-If we really 'valued their lives' we would get out of here.
+If we really 'valued their lives,' we would get out of here.

 Maybe it was their obsession to be seen as important, perhaps even famous.
 No other toon could have done anything of this magnitude before.
 Maybe it was their pride.
 Maybe it was a genuine desire to do something to save others.
 But whatever it was Evina was certain it was wrong.
-He knew they would die if they stayed here, however, they would probably die if they went home too.
+He knew they would die if they stayed here, not that fleeing was any safer.

 What a stupid idea.
-There is no way we can defeat Cog Nation.
+There's no way we can defeat Cog Nation.
 Our plan must be logical, it must make sense.
 We'll just play along until Friday.
-We have all week after all.
+We have the whole week, after all.
 Operation D.R. won't be finished until next month, at least they said.
 We'll figure out something by then...
 I hope.

 They slipped on their cog suits over their toon suits as usual and went to work.
 Evina almost forgot about having the Micromanager as a boss now.
-What an unfortunate mistake that was.
-He thought.
-The best thing he thought he could do was to mess with the Micromanager's plans for the new nation so things won't be so good for the cogs in the future.
+What an unfortunate mistake that was, he thought.
+The best thing he thought he could do was to mess with the Micromanager's plans for the new nation, so things won't be so good for the cogs in the future.
 Then he dropped that thought.
 That won't work.
-She watches my every move; she'll always know what I'm up to.
+She watches my every move; she always knows what I'm up to.

 The train rocketed out of the ground and into the sky.
 They were no longer affected by it anymore.
 They pulled into the glass station in the capitol.
 They were different now.
 They had flexible, heat resistant, magical, toony ninja-like suits.
 They waved goodbye to Harry and walked to Cogs Inc.

-"Subjects are now visible, sir."
-The spy whispered into a microphone as he hid in an alley.
+"Subjects are now visible, sir," a dark figure whispered into a microphone as it hid in an alley.

-"Don't lose track of them," said a deep and terrible voice, "I believe it is almost time."
+"Don't lose track of them," a deep and terrible voice spoke.
+"I believe it's almost time."

 Evina sleepily slid into his chair by the desk.
-There was lots of stuff on it, most of which had his new boss's name on it.
+There was a lot of stuff on it, most of which had his new boss's name on it.
 Within a few moments, Mr. Alumi came up to him.
-His mouth opened but he hesitated for a moment.
+His mouth opened, but he hesitated for a moment.